 So, the plot.
-Man, I wish I could even close to do it justice.
+Man, I wish I could even get close to doing it justice.
 But let’s just put it out there that our presumptive main character, DI Jonah Gabriel (Chiwetel Ejiofor), has a really obvious biblical name and a bullet in his head that has given him amnesia.
 Ah, the old amnesia thing.
 How… perfectly convenient.
 Because a person who has no memory of what he may or may not have done makes for a very unreliable narrator — or one we have to believe because that’s the only story we have.
 Or is he just faking the whole thing because he’s just another crooked cop?
 Thing is, Gabriel’s earnestness leads us to believe pretty much from jump that he at least believes what he’s saying, even if the evidence that he uncovers about himself may lead his conclusions elsewhere.
 Was he a good cop?
 Or was he a crooked one who was shot in the commission of a crime?
 That’s the shadow line, my friends!
-But it’s also pretty evident from the jump that he’s a good guy — if not a bit of an asshole.
+But it’s also pretty evident from the start that he’s a good guy — if not a bit of an asshole.

 But he’s surrounded by shadiness.
 Even within his own police force.
 A boss who kinda sorta seems to dislike him and snarkily smokes cigarettes in his office and doesn’t seem to trust him.
 But also seems to trust him implicitly.
 Honestly, it’s pretty confusing.
 And then there’s this whole cloak and dagger drug organization thing.
 The right-hand-man, Christopher Eccleston, who is a flower wholesaler guy by day and a drug runner by night.
 But… he’s just continuing to run his old partner’s drug running business after he’s assassinated because his wife is in the throws of Alzheimer’s and he needs money to pay for a home nurse.
 The shadow line again!
 Doing bad things for the right reasons.
 Never mind the fact the heroin he’s importing will probably end up killing hundreds of London youths.
 Whatever, it’s for his wife — which is actually for him.
 And then there’s a dude named Gatehouse.
 He’s the creepy, quiet dude who lurks behind the scenes.
 Played by Stephen Rea, who makes some very interesting acting choices.
 And when I say interesting, I mean kind of awful.
 He mumbles and talks real low and is just strange in a really unappealing way.
 Not unappealing because he turns out to somehow be this unkillable psychopath, but unappealing as a TV character.
 He’s hard to watch and, honestly, seems to be doing his best to ruin a show that already has some questionable acting.
 Because on the opposite side of the spectrum is Rafe Spall, who is also a psychopath, but one who laughs maniacally, bugs his eyes and pretty much would never be treated as a normal human being if one were to meet him in real life.